The Deceiver (film)

 The Deceiver is a 1931 American pre-Code mystery film directed by Louis King.
 It was written by Jack Cunningham, based on a short story called "It Might Have Happened" by Bella Muni and Abem Finkel.
 The film stars Lloyd Hughes, Ian Keith and Dorothy Sebastian.
 John Wayne makes a minor appearance as a stand-in playing Ian Keith's corpse.
 It featured songs and tap dance numbers in an act billed as "Hot Harlem".
 The film premiered on November 21, 1931.
+Despite it being considered a lost film, it was announced that the only copy is in the Library of Congress.

 Plot

 Broadway matinee idol, Shakespearean actor Reginald Thorpe, is found dead in his dressing room on the eve of his departure for Hollywood.
 Thorpe's understudy, Tony Hill, is suspected, particularly in light of his skill with knives.
 Thorpe, however, was a lady's man who seems to have been involved in blackmailing one of his lovers.